 Awkward Conversations make no demands, have no expectations, and require no social skills whatsoever.

 WHO: Dawn-joy is an autistic artist, neurodiversity advocate, musician and writer with hyper-sensory capacities.
 She notices things that others may not – sounds, lights, smells, textures – which are often harsh, jarring and painful to her.
-Join Dawn in her quest for refuge and calm, inside a ‘clement space’, designed for respite from an over-stimulating environment.
+Join Dawn in her quest for refuge ad calm, inside a ‘clement space’, designed for respite from an over-stimulating environment.

-HOW: Dawn welcomes everyone to chat with her one-on-one: with words or without words, ask questions or offer ideas; make something together or just sit in silence.
+HOW: Dawn welcomes you into her pod to chat with her one-on-one: with words or without words, ask questions or offer ideas; make something together or just sit in silence.
 We can have a conversation that is comfortable for both of us.

 WHO: Debra Keenahan (Festival Ambassador) is never nobody.
 She’s always looked at, she’s often stared at, she’s commented about, and sometimes laughed at.
 What she really wants is to be spoken ‘with’.
 Debra has achondroplasia (dwarfism) and wants to help people to get comfortable with diversity.

-WHO: Greg is a cartoonist and story writer who likes to be respected.
+WHO: Greg is a cartoonist and story writer who just likes to be respected.
 He’s friendly, humorous and charismatic.
 Throughout Greg’s life, listening, watching and writing stories has been a remedy for feelings of anxiety…except on the rare occasions when he suffers writer’s block and feels fresh out of ideas…then Greg feels anxious once again!

 WHO: Amala is a Wiradjuri artist who engages with First Nations knowledge(s) and perspectives on the experience of anxiety.